Seattle DADU Construction

 Detached accessory dwelling units (DADU) are small, standalone houses built behind your main home.
 They allow you to maintain your privacy and all the square footage in your main house while creating extra living space.

-We area experts at building DADUs in the Seattle Area.
+New Image Construction Management is an expert at building DADUs in the Seattle Area.

 Pre-Designed DADU Floorplans